CDCgov/Rt-without-renewal/EpiAware/docs/src/man/getting-started-julia.md

 Pkg.add("OrdinaryDiffEq")
 ```

 However, you can also use the package manager interactively from the REPL.
+In our opinion, this is the more common usage of package management in Julia project development.

 For example, to install the `OrdinaryDiffEq` package from the REPL you can switch to package mode by typing `]` and then type `add OrdinaryDiffEq`.
 To exit package mode, type `backspace`.

 ```julia-repl
 julia> ]